dOpensource/dsiprouter/docs/source/user/installing.rst

 - Must run this as the root user (you can use sudo)
 - git needs to be installed
+- Hostname needs to be set to a FQDN (for certbot to get LetsEncrypt certificate)
 - The installer will handle all other dependencies